 - Sharing their deals on social media as soon as the purchase is made

 - Getting $10 in “Groupon Bucks” for referring a friend

-When the company first launched, they tried the paid ad route that most businesses had stuck by before, and found that the cost of acquiring new customers far outweighed their long term value.
+When the company first launched, they tried the paid ad route but found that the cost of acquiring new customers far outweighed their long term value.

-So they chose to look elsewhere for ways to grow quickly, and came up with a wholly unique idea for a referral program of their own: 500MB of free storage space in Dropbox for both the referrer and the referred.
+So they chose to look elsewhere for ways to grow quickly and came up with a wholly unique idea for a referral program of their own: 500MB of free storage space in Dropbox for both the referrer and the referred.